1. What is trastuzumab deruxtecan?

 You’ll have the first infusion over 90 minutes.
 If you don’t have a bad reaction to your first infusion, your future infusions will usually be given over 30 minutes.

-You’ll have trastuzumab deruxtecan as an outpatient every three weeks for as long as your treatment team feels you’re benefiting from the drug and any side effects are manageable.
+You’ll have trastuzumab deruxtecan as an outpatient every three weeks for as long as your treatment team feels you’re benefitting from the drug and any side effects are manageable.

 Like any drug, trastuzumab deruxtecan can cause side effects.